Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 In this comparison, we’ll look at two generations of Dyson cord-free products – the V8 and V11.

-The V8 was once a Dyson flagship option having the most airflow among cordless vacuums, but now is superseded by the newer V11 with even more airflow.
+The V8 was once a Dyson flagship option, boasting the most airflow among cordless vacuums, but it has now been superseded by the newer V11, which offers even more airflow.

 So which model is better?
 We’ll unpack all the info you need to know in this review.